ShaojieDong503/IMI/README.md

 | `merchant_category` | The type of merchant or business where the transaction took place (e.g., groceries, restaurants, retail). |
 | `ecommerce_ind`     | A binary indicator (likely yes/no or 1/0) specifying whether the transaction was an e-commerce purchase (online) or an in-person transaction. |
 ## Data Cleaning
-We keep all the data points and make missing fields particularly geographical ones like city, province, and country to *unknown* instead of NaN
+We keep all the data points and make missing fields particularly geographical ones like city, province, and country *unknown* instead of NaN
 ## Feature Engineering
 ### Transaction Data Processing
 ### 1. **Convert `transaction_date` to `datetime` and Split into Year, Month, and Day**